jasonkuhrt/alge/README.md

 ### What are Algebraic Data Types?

-Algebraic Data Types (ADTs for short) are about modelling data.
-One of their fundamental benefits is how they can inheritly encode different states of data.
-Many programming langauges have support for ADTs, often including effect use of static typing and runtime pattern matching.

-ADTs are the combination of two other concepts, product types and union types.
+Algebraic Data Types (ADTs for short) are a methodology of modelling data.
+They could appear in any context that is about defining and/or navigating the shape of data.
+One of their fundamental benefits is that they can express different states/invariants/facts about/of data.
+They are the combination of two other concepts, _product types_ and _union types_.

 A product type is like: